-UK halts support for fracking due to earthquake fears
+UK halts fracking ahead of election; some want permanent ban

 Rebecca Newsom, head of politics at Greenpeace, said fracking has no future in Britain because of widespread opposition.

 “Opening up a new fossil fuel industry in this climate emergency was always an awful idea and it’s only seemed worse as the industry has lurched from mishap to disaster,” she said.
-“Grass roots activists across the country deserve huge credit.”
+“Grassroots activists across the country deserve huge credit.”